A roadmap for the computation of persistent homology: Introduction

+By using homology, a tool in algebraic topology, one can measure several features of the spaces $S_\epsilon$ --- including the numbers of components, holes, and voids (higher-dimensional versions of holes).
+One can then represent the lifetime of such features using a finite collection of intervals known as a ``barcode.''
+Roughly, the left endpoint of an interval represents the birth of a feature, and its right endpoint represents the death of the same feature.
+In Fig.~\ref{figure:filtration}(b), we reproduce such intervals for the number of components (blue solid lines) and the number of holes (violet dashed lines).
 In Fig.~\ref{figure:filtration}(b), we observe a dashed line that is significantly longer than the other dashed lines.
 This indicates that the data set has a long-lived hole.
-By contrast, one can potentially construe the shorter dashed lines as noise\footnote{However, note that shorter lines cannot always be construed as noise (see, e.g., ~\cite{SHP16}).}.
+By contrast, one can potentially construe the shorter dashed lines as noise.
+However, note that while widespread, such an interpretation is not correct in general; for applications in which one considers some short and medium-sized intervals as features rather than noise, see ~\cite{SHP16,miller16}.
 When a feature is still ``alive'' at the largest value of $\epsilon$ that we consider, the lifetime interval is an infinite interval, which we indicate by putting an arrowhead at the right endpoint of the interval.
 In Fig.~\ref{figure:filtration}(b), we see that there is exactly one solid line that lives up to $\epsilon=2.1$.
 One can use information about shorter solid lines to extract information about how data is clustered in a similar way as with linkage-clustering methods \cite{siam-cluster}.
-Note that one of the most difficult parts of using PH is the statistical interpretation of results.
-We discuss such interpretation further in Section \ref{SS:interpretation}.
-Our construction of nested spaces gives an example of a ``filtered Vietoris--Rips complex,'' which we define and discuss in Section \ref{subsection: filtrations}.